SchoolOfCode/recap_tasks_week-2/README.md

 ## Bonus

+🎉 For the `makeLegend` function from Task 1, **refactor** it to check that you were handed a string - if you weren't, then return `'A legend requires a string'`

-👉 Style your pages with CSS!
+🎉 Style your pages with CSS!